Authentication

 )

-Zero segregates the client-side storage for each user.
+Zero uses the userID field to segregate the client-side storage for each user.
 This allows users to quickly switch between multiple users and accounts without resyncing.

 If you have more than one set of Zero data per-user (i.e., for different apps in the same domain), you can additionally use the storageKey parameter: